Fayaz-246/void-base/README.md

 ### Database (DB)

-Void Base uses SQLite for simplicity and speed.
+Void Base uses MongoDB.

-- Define tables in `src/lib/db.ts`
-- Access the DB via `client.db` inside your command files.
+- Define schemas in `src/schemas`, access them by using `@schemas/<name>` in your command files.

 ## Contributing